eliranwong/toolmate/package/toolmate/docs/Reflection Agents.md

 Output:

 ```
-@context: `Reflection` Is it better to drink wine in the morning, afternoon, or evening?
+@chat: `Reflection` Is it better to drink wine in the morning, afternoon, or evening?

 <thinking>
 I will approach this query by considering the potential effects of drinking wine at different times of the day.
 This